Japan’s famous Shinkansen rail network got its biggest exposure yet following the release of the Hollywood blockbuster, Bullet Train.

-If you’ve seen the Bullet Train trailer, you’ll likely recognize the shot of the Shinkansen speeding through the Japanese countryside and the iconic Mt Fuji.
+If you’ve seen Bullet Train, you’ll likely recognize the shot of the Shinkansen speeding through the Japanese countryside and the iconic Mt Fuji.

-But it might surprise you to know that, aside from some exterior shots of Tokyo, much of the filming locations for the movie are actually in California.
+But it might surprise you to know that, aside from some exterior shots of Tokyo, much of the filming locations for the movie were actually in California.

-There are also some small tell-tale details in the trailer that differ from real life:
+There are also some small tell-tale details in Bullet Train that differ from real life:

 - Shinkansen don’t tend to have “Quiet Cars” but most carriages are usually quiet anyways

 - The stewardess outfits worn by Fukuhara and Beetz share some similarities with the real thing but are stylized

 - While Japanese train stations do tend to have lockers available, they are not directly on the platform as depicted